US STOCKS-Futures rise on optimism around easing of lockdowns

-The ADP National Employment Report is expected to provide a first glimpse of hit to the labor market later on Wednesday, followed by the more comprehensive nonfarm payroll data due on Friday.
-In early premarket trading, Activision Blizzard, rose 4.6% after raising its revenue forecast on higher demand for video games such as its "Call of Duty" to shake off lockdown boredom in the past two months.
+The ADP National Employment Report is expected to provide another glimpse of the hit to the labor market later on Wednesday, followed by the Labor Department's more comprehensive nonfarm payrolls data due Friday.
+In early premarket trading, Activision Blizzard, jumped 5.4% after raising its revenue forecast on higher demand for video games such as its "Call of Duty" amid lockdowns.

 - READ MORE ON: